 The purchase of a Pharmacy is a major financial commitment and for most, a long-term one

 It can be difficult to maintain as you must always have enough on hand to meet monthly demand while ensuring that no medicine that you have expires before it is dispensed.
 Salaries and payroll come as a very close second.
-When it comes to starting up costs with equipment and CCTV security measures, these are all one time costs that you will not need to worry about ongoing costs.

 What will the bank need to see before they lend?